+Fresh from leaving my job and making some hard life decisions, I decided that I deserved to splurge on my first few nights of accommodation, so I went for a relatively pricey hotel and felt mighty smug when I opened the door to a crispy-sheet-mega-king-bed-extensive-mini-bar-expansive-view dream room.
+Let the living begin!
 An early arrival meant that I had a whole day to lounge by the pool, eat some novelty Spanish snacks, and practice some cliché flirting with the pool boy.
-Later on, with my back a graffiti of tan lines, I fell heavily into the bed of dreams.
+Later on, with my back a collection of tan lines, I fell heavily into the bed of dreams.
 It took me by surprise when I got my first wave of “oh, it’s just me then”.

 I spent the next few days travelling the well-worn tourist tracks of Park Güell, squeezing down La Rambla and marvelling at original Picassos.
 Anyone who has seen it knows that a visit to Barcelona is not quite complete without a trip to the Sagrada Família.
 Its pulsating, fluid, convention-defying architecture does something to your soul; it’s an eye-sore and a masterpiece all at once.

-That table-for-one anxiety popped up and peered through my self-confidence all through the first week in Barcelona and frankly, I was sick of it.
+That table-for-one anxiety popped up and peered through my self-confidence all through the first week in Barcelona, and frankly, I was sick of it.
 I wanted to be completely self-sufficient in theory AND in practice.

-My last day rolled around and I ate another breakfast for one by the pool; an oozing, creamy, Chorizo specked Tortilla the size of my head.
-Initially the waiter offered it to the couple next to me and then sheepishly delivered it to my table, hiding the second set of cutlery behind his back.
-“Enough” I thought.
+My last day rolled around, and I ate another breakfast for one by the pool: an oozing, creamy, chorizo-specked tortilla the size of my head.
+Initially, the waiter offered it to the couple next to me and then sheepishly delivered it to my table, hiding the second set of cutlery behind his back.
+“Enough,” I thought.
 I was going to ditch the iPod I had been relying on, wear something that didn’t deter the (over)amorous Spanish boys and own solo summer like it weren’t no thang.